Adding In-App Purchase to your iOS and OS X Applications

 Explicit App IDs are App IDs whose Bundle Identifier portion is a string without the wildcard ("*") character.
 Furthermore, they are automatically registered for In-App Purchase and Game Center as shown in Figure 2.
 Using an explicit App ID ensures that your In-App Purchase products are only associated with your application.
 For example, use

-Your Team Agent or Team Admin should navigate to the App IDs section of the Member Center to create App IDs for your applications.
+Your team agent or admin should navigate to the App IDs section of the Member Center to create App IDs for your applications.
 Read Registering App IDs in the App Distribution Guide to find out how to create App IDs.

 To test In-App Purchase, you need to create products to purchase and test accounts to make the purchases. iTunes Connect allows you to create and manage In-App Purchase products and Test User accounts.
-Both iOS developers and OS X developers must complete the following steps in iTunes Connect:
+You must complete the following steps in iTunes Connect:

 Create test user accounts.